gto76/comp-m2/README.md

 Non-interactive mode
 ------------------
-If comp binary is executed with a pipe input, then it runs in non-iteractive mode, meaning there is no graphical interface, instead of a random number when reading from last address we get a value from stdin and instead of printer, output is sent to stdout.
+If `comp` binary is executed with a pipe input, then it runs in non-iteractive mode, meaning there is no graphical interface.
+Also, instead of a random number when reading from last address we get a value from stdin and instead to a printer, output is sent to stdout.
 Input can either consist of strings of "*" and "-", or integers.

 Example of multiplication:
 ```